London Zoo (album)

 London Zoo is the third studio album by English musician Kevin Martin under his alias The Bug.
 It was released on 7 July 2008 by Ninja Tune to widespread critical acclaim.
 The Wire named London Zoo the record of the year in its annual critics' poll.

 Critical reception

 At Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, the album received an average score of 90, based on 10 reviews, indicating "universal acclaim".
+K. Ross Hoffman from AllMusic commented that London Zoo is "an extremely potent, relevant record for its time, capturing an energetic spark that feels tied to the creative renewal of dubstep [...] as well as the tormented spirit of a city ground down and galvanized by recent socio-political developments, both local and global."